Week 22: Sliding, races, and the Hemlock Trail

 We walked (part of) the Hemlock Trail at the park this week, and finished The Silver Chair.

 David loves to get hugs–“big hug!”–he’ll climb over from his chair next to mine for a hug, or when he’s sitting on my lap and we’re reading or watching a movie he’ll randomly turn around for a hug.
-I hang on to the memory of those in the evenings after he is taken from me.
+I hang on to the memory of those in the evenings after he has to leave.

 Posted in David Geoffrey, Playground, Second Exile | Leave a comment